codeslayer254/asp.net-mvc5-online-shoeshop/README.md

 # asp.net-mvc5-online-shoeshop
 An online shoes &amp; handbag shopping  web application built with ASP.NET Core MVC, which implements the model–view–controller pattern.

-An online shoes & handbag shopping  web application built with ASP.NET Core MVC, which implements the model–view–controller pattern.

 ### i.
 Member Registration
 New customers are able to register as members to perform tasks which are permitted to members only.